Frequently Asked Questions for HiSET® Test Takers

 - Is there a difference between the computer-delivered test and the paper-delivered test?

 The computer-delivered test and paper-delivered test cover and score the same content.

 - Do I have to take all of my subtests in the same format?

 No. If your state or jurisdiction offers both paper- and computer-delivered testing, you may take each subtest in the format you are most comfortable with.

 - How do I schedule a testing appointment?

-How you schedule an appointment depends on what state you're testing in.
-In some states you must schedule your appointments through your test center.
-In other states, you can also schedule online or by calling ETS Customer Service.
-See Requirements by State for more information on how to schedule in your state.
+How you schedule an appointment depends on which state or jurisdiction you are testing in.
+In some, you must schedule your appointments through your test center.
+In others, you can also schedule online or by calling ETS Customer Service.
+See Requirements by State or Jurisdiction for more information on how you must schedule testing.

 - How do I schedule additional subtests, change my test date or change my test center?

-How you can change an existing appointment depends on what state you're testing in.
-See Requirements by State for more information.
+How you can change an existing appointment depends on where you're testing.
+See Requirements by State or Jurisdiction for more information.